 - Thyroid nodules and thyroid cancer

-The VHL Alliance have launched MyVHL: Patient Natural History Study which aims to gather information on the natural history of BHD to help researchers and clinicians to learn more about risk factors for patients with BHD and other rare conditions.
+In partnership with Pulse Infoframe, the BHD Foundation and Myrovlytis Trust have launched the BHD Syndrome International Registry (BIRT) which aims to gather information on the natural history of BHD to help researchers and clinicians to learn more about risk factors for patients with BHD.

 Colon polyps and colon cancer